List of Inspector Rebus characters: Detective Chief Superintendent Gill Templer

 Detective Chief Superintendent Gill Templer is a regular character in Rebus series up through A Question of Blood (2003).
 She first appears in Knots and Crosses as a Detective Inspector and Press Liaison; she and Rebus have an affair.
-In the two subsequent novels, he is still in love with her but their relationship is on-and-off-again; it ends definitively when he chooses to move in with Patience Aitkin in Strip Jack (1992).
+In the two subsequent novels, he is still in love with her but their relationship is on-and-off-again; it ends definitively when he chooses to move in with Patience Aitken in Strip Jack (1992).
 Templer is ambitious and networks with other women who are pushing the boundaries in their professions.
 She is promoted to Detective Chief Inspector in Let it Bleed and thus becomes Rebus's boss at St. Leonard's police station.
 She becomes the first female Detective Chief Superintendent just before The Falls.
 In that novel, she tries to mentor DC Siobhan Clarke.
 She also plays Cupid to Rebus and Jean Burchill.

 Assistant Chief Constable Colin Carswell

 Assistant Chief Constable Colin Carswell is the chief officer with overall responsibility for crime in Lothian and Borders Police.
-He first appears as Detective Chief Constable Colin Carswell, nicknamed "The CC Rider," in Black and Blue (1997).
+He first appears in Black and Blue (1997), nicknamed "The CC Rider".
 He reappears as ACC Colin Carswell in Dead Souls (1999), but his description has changed.
 He continues in that role through The Falls (2001).
 He and Rebus disapprove of each other.